Census Dots

 Multiracial

-Of the 1,860 places in Texas, North Alamo is the 497th most populous.
+North Alamo is ranked the 436th most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+North Alamo was ranked the 497th most populous place in the 2020 Census.

 North Alamo's White Population